marknokes/information-gathering/README.md

 # information-gathering
-These scripts may be used to perform various information gathering tasks.
+These scripts may be used to perform various operations on a web.config file.
+They're pretty much all just thrown together in a hurry so don't expect much :).